Whole Home Renovation in Coral Gables, FL

 Renovating an Entire Home in Coral Gables Is Rarely Straightforward

-Homes in Coral Gables tend to carry history with them.
+Homes in Coral Gables, much like iconic landmarks such as the Biltmore Hotel and the Venetian Pool, tend to carry history with them.
 Even when they have been updated once or twice over the years, the original structure usually still dictates how the house behaves.
 Room sizes, ceiling heights, circulation paths, and system layouts were decided long before modern living patterns became common.

 That does not make these homes outdated.
 It just means they were built for a different rhythm of daily use.